 Grave markers can be made of stone such as granite or marble or metals, such as bronze.
 Memorials lie flush with the ground.
 Monuments sit upright and vary in size.
 Before purchasing a grave marker find out about your cemetery’s rules and regulations governing marker placement and type.

-See Funeral Guide > Funeral Products for shopping tips as well as detailed descriptions and photos of your funeral product options.
+See A Guide to Buying Funeral Products for shopping tips as well as detailed descriptions and photos of your funeral product options.